siddarth-patil/DaftRentalBot/README.md

 python main.py
 ```

-The bot will search for rental properties on daft.ie based on the specified filters and display the results.
-You can filter the results by property type and select which properties to apply to.
-A log of applied houses will be kept in the logger.csv file.
+The bot will search for rental properties on daft.ie based on the specified filters and apply for the places automatically.
+A log of applied houses will be kept in the `logger.csv` file.
+Logs of the running script will also be printed on the terminal.

 ## Contributing

 We welcome contributions to DaftRentalBot.
 If you have a bug fix or new feature that you would like to contribute, please open a pull request.

+## Upcoming Features/Bug Fixes

+- Add a filter to support Pet Friendly, Smoking friendly, etc. houses.
+- Write tests to check for the valid inputs from the user.

 ## License